mjadobson/clive-qa-parser/readme.md

 	npm install clive-qa-parser -g

-You will also need graphicsmagick installed on your system.
+You will also need graphicsmagick & coffee-script installed on your system.

 Usage:
 ------